GorujoCY/Youtube-Video-Summarizer/README.md

 # Youtube-Video-Summarizer
 A Youtube Video Summarizer written in Python using transcripts and YouTube video title (using the API) to retrieve a summary and feed a specific prompt to AI models (LM or LLM) either local or using API
 # Setup from source
 To setup from source first open the command line to the directory you installed this repository and type `pip install -r requirements.txt` to install the necessary PyPI packages for the sopftware to work, after that you can run it by double clicking the script or in the command line using `py(thon) youtubetranscriptsummarizer.py`

+For windows make sure you install(ed) python with PATH enabled before installation for those commands to work
 # First time setup